Call now

 Other Animal Droppings

 • Squirrel droppings are often confused with rat droppings but tend to be more elongated and have a lighter brown color.
+Knowing what looks like mouse poop but isn’t can prevent misidentification.

 • Raccoon poop is typically darker and more cylindrical, with a distinctive odor.